michaelbeaumont/k8rn/README.md

 ### Cilium

 Cilium is set up with native routing.
-This is a bit tricky with Tailscale because each node needs to advertise routes for its `podCIDR` but we can't directly put this in the `ExtensionServiceConfig` since it isn't known when we initialize the extension.
-A `Job` runs on each node and calls `tailscale set --advertise-routes` with that nodes `podCIDR`.
-The Tailscale extension is configured with `--accept-routes` and with `--snat-subnet-routes=false`, since we don't want or need to SNAT between Pods on different nodes.
+This is a bit tricky with Tailscale because each node needs to advertise routes for its `podCIDRs` but we can't directly put this in the `ExtensionServiceConfig` since it isn't known when we initialize the extension.

+Instead, two extra init containers run with the cilium agent.
+The first retrieves the node's `podCIDRs` and the second calls `tailscale set --advertise-routes` with those `podCIDRs`.
+The Tailscale extension is configured with `--accept-routes` and `--snat-subnet-routes=false`, since we don't want or need to SNAT between Pods on different nodes.

 Ideally this functionality would be upstreamed but for now, this just works.